If you’re as food (and cheese!) obsessed as I am you probably already love to sample local specialties when you travel.

 Get Schooled at a Netherlands Cheese Museum

-For more cheese-inspired travel check out our Top Cheese Stops on your European Tour
+For more cheese-travel experiences check out our Top Cheese Stops on your European Tour.